For a neurologist at Northridge call 1-877-417-WELL.

 Gamma Knife radiosurgery is one of the most advanced and minimally invasive treatment modalities available to date.
 This procedure gives new hope to patients with brain tumors and other brain disorders.

 Patients avoid risks associated with open surgery, general anesthesia, a long hospital stay and rehabilitation, or even a single incision.
-Patients are often able to leave the hospital the same day and the procedure is virtually painless.
+The procedure is gentle, virtually painless and most patients are able to leave the hospital the same day.

 Our specially-trained, expert physicians have years of experience and are highly respected in their field.
 A neurosurgeon, radiation oncologist, neuroradiologist and a radiation physicist work together to develop a treatment program tailored for each patient.